 He paused and patted my knee.
 “But you know what, Son?
 What the Red Sox gave us this past season borders on the unachievable.
 Ultimately, we will thank God that we bore witness to it.”

-A half-century has now passed, and those of us who lived through that remarkable year still fiercely cling to its memory for what it launched – the birth of Red Sox Nation – and for what it brought us – that at least for one time in our lives, the impossible was not just a dream.
+More than a half-century has now passed, and those of us who lived through that remarkable year still fiercely cling to its memory for what it launched – the birth of Red Sox Nation – and for what it brought us – that at least for one time in our lives, the impossible was not just a dream.

 My father, as usual, said it best.
 When reflecting on the 1967 Red Sox just a few days before his own passing, he whispered, “The best pleasures in life are always unexpected.”